What are design checklists?

 - Is the content of the design navigable?

-- Is the content accessible and helpful to the user?
+- Is the content ux design accessibility and helpful to the user?

-- Is it based on a human-centred design?
+- Is it based on a human focused design?

 As I mentioned earlier, these are essential design checklists.
 It measures the potency and deficiency of the design allowing the design team to make the design flawless and delightful.